qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 ^^^^^^^^^^^^^^

-The ``namespace-type`` node maps the given C++ namespace to the target language, and it is a child of the :ref:`typesystem` node or other ``namespace-type`` nodes.
+The ``namespace-type`` node maps the given C++ namespace to the target language, and it is a child of the :ref:`typesystem_details` node or other ``namespace-type`` nodes.
 It may contain :ref:`add-function`, :ref:`declare-function`, :ref:`enum-type`, :ref:`extra-includes`, :ref:`include-element`, :ref:`modify-function`, ``namespace-type``,